Divorce Law Attorney in Princeton, New Jersey

 Our Princeton divorce law attorneys are skilled at protecting our client’s privacy.
 We can help negotiate a favorable settlement so that a contested hearing can be avoided.
 In other situations, we can work to protect sensitive information by getting it sealed.
 This can include information about your small business, such as client lists and valuation estimates.

-Not all divorce lawyers are prepared to handle a divorce involving prominent or high net-worth individuals.
+Not all divorce lawyers are prepared to handle a divorce involving prominent or high-net-worth individuals.
 We have deep experience doing just that.

-Contact a Divorce Law Attorney in Princeton Today
+Contact a Divorce Lawyer in Princeton

 Petrelli Previtera, LLC, is proud to represent men and women in our community during the often-difficult divorce process.
 Please contact us today to schedule an initial consultation.
 We can advise you of your rights and begin to strategize about how to obtain the divorce you need.